Murder of Audreanna Zimmerman: Tina Lasonya Brown

 Tina Brown was the second of the three perpetrators to stand trial for the murder of Audreanna Zimmerman.
 Brown stood trial before an Escambia County jury on June 18, 2012.
-Closing arguments were made three days later on June 21, 2012.

-On June 21, 2012, the jury found 41-year-old Tina Brown guilty of first-degree murder.
-The jury reportedly deliberated the case for an hour before they returned with the guilty verdict.
-A few days after Brown's conviction, on June 26, 2012, the same jury returned with their verdict on sentence, unanimously recommending the death penalty for Brown, who purportedly apologized to the family of the victim in court.
+Closing arguments were made three days later.
+That same day, the jury found Brown guilty of first-degree murder.
+The jury reportedly deliberated for an hour before they returned with the guilty verdict.
+On June 26, 2012, the same jury returned with their verdict on sentence, unanimously recommending the death penalty for Brown, who purportedly apologized to the family of the victim in court.

-On September 28, 2012, Judge Gary Bergosh formally sentenced Brown to death after accepting the jury's death penalty recommendation.
+On September 28, 2012, Judge Gary Bergosh sentenced Brown to death after accepting the jury's death penalty recommendation.

-The case of Brown as one of the notable death penalty cases handled by Assistant State Attorney Bridgette Jensen, who was known for sending several infamous killers to prison (including death row).
+The Assistant State Attorney was Bridgette Jensen, who was known for sending several infamous killers to prison, including death row.